 PNC Plaza at SteelStacks, Bethlehem, PA

-Also known as Christmas City, the market offers handmade works by artists from all around the country, Käthe Wohlfahrt original nutcrackers and collectibles from Germany, and other Christmas fun.
+Known as Christmas City, this market offers handmade works by artists from around the country, live Christmas music sung by carolers, visits with Old St. Nick, and collectibles from Germany.

 CHRISTMAS CON